 Chris handles every aspect of civil litigation, including dispositive motions practice and electronic discovery management in document-intensive cases.
 His broad case experience includes breach of contract, corporate, fraud, COCCA, bid-rigging, Uniform Commercial Code, trade secret, securities, lease, tort, employment, civil rights, constitutional, administrative, and intellectual property disputes.
 Chris has represented creditors and individuals in receivership and thrives when encountering new areas of law.

 - Representing a technology company on breach of contract, promissory estoppel, trade secret, and tortious interference claims against a Fortune 1000 company.
 Chris prevailed on multiple dispositive motions, including a motion for summary judgment and motion for terminating sanctions.
 He then took the case to trial before a jury in federal court, resulting in a verdict in favor of his client and the award of damages.

 - Defending a Fortune 500 company in a high-value matter involving commodities contracts going back decades.
 Chris primarily drafted a successful Colorado Appellate Rule 21 Petition before the Colorado Supreme Court—a tiny percentage of which prevail—on a discovery dispute.
-The resulting order established new discovery law applicable to all cases in Colorado state court.
+The resulting order established new discovery law applicable to all civil cases in Colorado state court.